Famous South African chef David Higgs, of the Saxon Boutique Hotel, talks to Travelife from his kitchen, over pre-dinner champagne. |

 Sure enough, I woke up at 130 AM, wrote a blog entry and went back to sleep at 3 AM, and woke up at 630 AM here in Johannesburg.
 So not ideal.
 But that’s what thinking about a wonderful TRAVELIFE does to you.

-And maybe it was all that wine; but towards the end of our meal, as we were all talking about food, The Boss actually told the two ladies having dinner with us, about me: “By the way, she cooks very well.
+And maybe it was all that wine; but towards the end of our meal, as we were all talking about food, The Boss actually told the two ladies having dinner with us, about me: “By the way, she cooks very well.“

-of Granny Smith apples and caramels in different forms
+An innovative and delicious dessert of Granny Smith apples and caramels in different forms |

 I can tell you that I almost fell of my chair because The Boss is more often teasing me than praising me.
 So I said to the ladies: “He usually never says things like this.
 It must be the wine.”